jcconnects/UFSC-INE5424/doc/README_tests.md

 This document describes the test suite for UFSC-INE5424 components.
 The tests are designed to verify the functionality of individual components in isolation, treating related components as stubs when necessary.

+## Test Organization

+All component tests are organized in the `tests/components/` directory, following a modular approach to testing:

+- Each component has its own dedicated test file
+- Tests use a common testing utility (`tests/components/test_utils.h`)
+- Test logs are stored in the `tests/logs/` directory

 ## Test Environment

 All tests are executed through a Makefile-based system, which: